allen681/NickleTap/README.md

 NickelTap is a local Android app for Clover POS.
 It adds a **Round cash** action to Clover's standard payment screen.
 The cashier taps it before selecting Cash, and NickelTap moves the open order total to a five-cent amount.

-There is no donation feature, merchant dashboard, OAuth flow, register pairing, remote database, or transaction upload.

 ## Checkout behavior

 The merchant chooses one rule on each Clover device: